 What is the best app to sell used items?

 It depends on the item.
-For electronics, Swappa gives you the best prices.
-For clothing, Poshmark or Depop reaches the right audience.
+For electronics, Swappa gives you the best prices with verified listings.
+For clothing, Poshmark or Depop reaches the right audience at very different fee levels.
 For furniture and large items, Facebook Marketplace and OfferUp let you sell locally without shipping.
 For everything else, eBay's massive buyer base makes it the best default choice.
+If you sell across multiple categories, listing on several platforms at once gives you the best shot at a fast sale.

 Which selling app has the lowest fees?

-Vinted charges zero seller fees.
+Vinted charges zero seller fees, making it the cheapest resale app in 2026.
 Depop charges zero commission in the US and UK (just 3.3% + $0.45 payment processing).
 Facebook Marketplace charges nothing for local sales.
 Among traditional marketplaces with full features, TikTok Shop's 6% is one of the lowest for shipped items.
+For a detailed fee comparison, check our marketplace fees guide.

 Can I sell on multiple apps at the same time?